Pathway+ A Mobile Pedagogical Assistant to develop meaningful pathways to personalised learning (Sep 2017 – Aug 2020)

 MaTHiSiS – Managing Affective-learning THrough Intelligent atoms and Smart InteractionS (Jan 2016 – Dec 2018)

 MaTHiSiS is a 36-month project funded by the European Union under the H2020 work programme that will assist the educational process for learners and their tutors and caregivers by creating a novel and continuously adaptable “robot/machine/computer”-human interaction ecosystem to enhance vocational training, workplace learning and mainstream education for individuals with or without learning disabilities. (more)

-“No One Left Behind” is an innovation action project co-funded by Horizon 2020 Framework Programme of the European Union that has started in January 2015 and will last 30 months.
-The project will allow children to use a non-leisure gaming ‘toolkit’ called Pocket Code, to develop inclusive digital games on mobile (Android) devices, with the aim of enhancing their abilities across all academic subjects, as well as their computational proficiency, creativity and social skills. (more)
+“No One Left Behind” was an innovation action project co-funded by Horizon 2020 Framework Programme of the European Union that started in January 2015 lasting 30 months.
+The project allowed children to use a non-leisure gaming ‘toolkit’ called Pocket Code, to develop inclusive digital games on Android mobile devices, with the aim of enhancing their abilities across all academic subjects, as well as their computational proficiency, creativity and social skills. (more)

 IoST – An Internet of Soft Things

 ISRG are collaborating on the Internet of Soft Things project.
 The project asks how a radically connected world can be designed to benefit human wellbeing, and in particular, what types of experience will be enabled by smart textile interfaces as an important part of this vision of the future. (more)